 The Hippie Fest Tour comes to the Grand Strand in late October.
 Filled with vibrant colors, feel-good music, art and more!
 They even have DIY tie-dying!
 This festival is a family-friendly affair held rain or shine.

 It’s all about the seafood at the Little River Shrimpfest!
-Held in late October you can get your fill of seafood, live music, and more.
+Held in mid-fall you can get your fill of seafood, live music, and more.
 There’s even face painting and balloon artist for the kids!
 You won’t want to miss this weekend-long event.

 Have you ever had some Carolina Bog?
 Well, then you don’t want to miss the Loris Bog-Off where locals compete for the best chicken bog in the south.
 This event is held mid to late October and includes music and fun for the whole family!